Yes, you read the title right – saturated fat is good for you.

 So, if we have high insulin levels and a large amount of fat in our blood, then fat storage and weight gain is the logical outcome.

 On the other hand, low levels of insulin alongside a high fat intake shouldn’t result in fat storage.

 Saturated Fat is Good For You

 Saturated fat has been a natural part of the human diet for millions of years, so it’s no surprise that it has health benefits.

-As part of a healthy lower carb diet, there’s nothing to fear about saturated fat.
+As part of a healthy overall diet, there’s nothing to fear about naturally-occurring saturated fat in food.

-It has lots of health benefits, and the foods that contain it are some of the tastiest things on earth.
+It has some health benefits, and the foods that contain it are some of the tastiest things on earth.